abpio/abp-commercial-docs/en/ui/angular/content-toolbar-extensions.md

-# Content Toolbar Extensions for Angular UI
+# Page Toolbar Extensions for Angular UI

 ## Introduction

-Content toolbar extension system allows you to add a new action to the content toolbar of a page.
+Page toolbar extension system allows you to add a new action to the content toolbar of a page.
 A "Click Me" action was added to the user management page below:

 ![Content Toolbar Extension Example: "Click Me!"
 Action](../../images/user-content-toolbar-extension-click-me-ng.png)